SumiSastri/dev-blogs/docs/clean-code/part3-how-linting-works.md

 Many organisations will write in some overrides or make tweaks to prefab style-guides like airbnb.
 Some style guides can be very strict and some packages methods may fail linting.
 For example, with the `Formik` form library for React, the use of the spread operator, essential to run some methods in the package, fail the airbnb style guide rules.

 Another point worth bearing in mind is your repo structure.
 Monoliths and monorepos have different ways of configuring ES Lint.
-A monolith, is a repo that refers to packages and Application Programming Interfaces (APIs) outside the repo for its functioning.
+A monolith, is a repo that refers to packages and application programming interfaces (APIs) outside the repo for its functioning.
 A monorepo hosts all packages that it depends on within the same repo.
 An uber-package manager like `pnpm` or `lerna` are popular package managers for JavaScript monorepos that use [npm packages](https://www.npmjs.com/).

 Whether you are working on a side-project, or an enterprise level app, you will add several `npm` packages to help you with the task you hope to complete.
 Each of these packages are written by different code writers, to different rules.